peihaowang/KDDCup2010/README.md

 ### Codes

-You also need to upload your codes.
+You also need to upload your codes with an introduction file.
 We'll do duplicate checking for all the submitted codes, so don't copy other people's codes.

 *Bonus*: We'll offer additional points for those using PySpark to implement the algorithms.